-This study includes teachers from the regular primary school either male or female.
+This study include teachers using the following

-The researcher used random sampling to select the respondents.
-She used questionnaires as instrument to collect the data which were to be completed by filling in the blank spaces by the teachers (respondent).
+In the regular primary school either male or female.

-The researcher prepared the questionnaire using both open and closed ended question.
+The random sampling used- to select the respondents instruments.
+The researcher used the questionnaire to collect the data.
+The questions which were to be completed by filing in the blank spaces by the teachers (respondent).
+The researcher prepared the questionnaire with both open and closed ended question.